nstansbury/Jam.js/README.md

 script.exec(handler);
 ```

-Lastly Jam implements an extend() method.
-This is a simple shim designed to allow static inheritance declarations using __proto__, that are natively implemented by Mozilla & Webkit. module.export() automatically checks and extends exported module symbols, but it can also be called statically for use in IE and Opera on non-module objects:
+Lastly, Jam implements an extend() method.
+This is a simple shim designed to allow static inheritance declarations using "__proto__", that are natively implemented by Mozilla & Webkit. module.export() automatically checks and extends exported module symbols, but it can also be called statically for use in IE and Opera on non-module objects:
 ```javascript
 var subclass = {
 	__proto__ : superclass